 I'm Jack Ganssle (bio) and I'm on a mission to help developers produce better products faster.
 My weekly column on embedded.com, seminars and the 1200+ articles on this site all show better ways to build embedded products, while maximizing the fun of engineering hardware and firmware.

 Free Newsletter - The Embedded MuseFree twice-a-month embedded systems newsletter, now in its 18th year.
-No hype, just down to earth hints, tricks and ideas about better ways to build embedded systems - both hardware and firmware.
-The latest issue (#304, May 2, 2016) with great tips, thoughts on the Apollo software, and a review of the book Building Maintainable Software.
+No hype, just down-to-earth hints, tricks and ideas about better ways to build embedded systems - both hardware and firmware.
+The latest issue (#307, June 20, 2016) with more thoughts on error codes and thoughts on software malpractice.
 Check out the back issues.